5 essential advertising and marketing books

 If you were studying Law, you look back on case histories to learn from.
 If you were studying psychology you look back on the works of Freud and Bernays.
 But, for many, the same isn’t true in the world of advertising.
 Which is strange when you consider there are some fantastic reads out there that will not only help you ensure marketing success but will also change the way you think, look at the world and enable you to become a better marketer and advertising creative.

-So let’s get into this list shall we.
+So let’s get into this list of the very best marketing books, shall we?
 They’re in no particular order.

 Ogilvy on Advertising